Laraib972/Lithofacies_Identification_HPHT/README.md

 python Analysis/uncertainty_plot.py --model Res-ASPP-UNet-LTN --weights "saved_models/Res-ASPP-UNet-LTN_weights.pth" --blind_data "blind_well1_dataset.pt" --passes 100 --dropout 0.1
 ```

-### Dummy-Data Limitation for Uncertainty Analysis

-The supplied blind-well dataset is dummy/example data intended only to verify that the analysis pipeline executes.
-Uncertainty magnitudes and track patterns generated from the dummy data must not be interpreted as manuscript results or geological findings.

-For research reproduction, users must use the appropriate trained checkpoint, corresponding research blind-well dataset, consistent patch/reconstruction metadata, and the experiment-specific settings reported in the manuscript.

----

 ## Citation

 If you use this implementation in academic work, please cite the associated manuscript once its final bibliographic information is available.